 - 1.1 The Council has received a number of representations concerning the housing target in the emerging development plan. - 1.2 Three of these representations provided detailed alternative assessments of housing need for the plan area.
 These three assessments, undertaken by Pegasus, Turley and Nexus, differ from each other in technical approach and assumptions.
 They also differ from the assessment provided by PBA & HDH to the Councils. - 1.3 Learning from other recent Examinations in Public, the Councils offered an informal technical meeting between the Councils consultants and the three main (technical) objectors. - 1.4 When deciding to offer such a meeting the Councils were aware of the Cheshire East Pre-Examination meeting held on the 24th July.
-At that meeting the Inspector expressed his disappointment that the Council had not sought to reach some technical understanding relating to the differing assessments of housing need prior to the examination. - 1.5 While the number of objections and associated technical evidence relating to the Cheshire East Plan far exceeds that received in this plan area, the Council still considered that hosting a similar type of meeting could be helpful. - 1.6 The meeting was hosted by the Councils in Dorchester on the 14th October 2014. - 1.7 For this meeting the Council offered attendance from: - PBA (Part 1 of the SHMA dealing with OAN) - HDH (Part 2 of the SHMA focusing on affordable housing needs) and - John Hollis (expert demographer working for the Councils with PBA). - 1.8 The invitation to this meeting is attached at Appendix A to this note. - 1.9 Because of the short notice available to programme the meeting prior to the Examination, one of the parties (Pegasus Planning) was unable to attend the 14th October meeting.
+At that meeting the Inspector expressed his disappointment that the Council had not sought to reach some technical understanding relating to the differing assessments of housing need prior to the examination. - 1.5 While the number of objections and associated technical evidence relating to the Cheshire East Plan far exceeds that received in this plan area, the Council still considered that hosting a similar type of meeting could be helpful. - 1.6 The meeting was hosted by the Councils in Dorchester on the 14th October 2014. - 1.7 For this meeting the Council offered attendance from: - PBA (Part 1 of the SHMA dealing with OAN) - HDH (Part 2 of the SHMA focusing on affordable housing needs) and - John Hollis (expert demographer working for the Councils with PBA1). - 1.8 The invitation to this meeting is attached at appendix A to this note. - 1.9 Because of the short notice available to programme the meeting prior to the Examination, one of the parties (Pegasus Planning) was unable to attend the 14th October meeting.
 Recognising the limited time available to all parties PBA offered to host a second meeting between Pegasus and PBA in their London office.
 This was held on 20th October.

-&lt;sup>1 Following a detailed review of the representations and likely agenda John Hollis did not attend in person but was available by telephone and to follow up any detailed queries.
+1 Following a detailed review of the representations and likely agenda John Hollis did not attend in person but was available by telephone and to follow up any detailed queries.

 - 1.10 The rest of this note summarises the outcome of these two meetings; including noting any areas of technical agreement, disagreement or on occasion undisputed fact. - 1.11 The note does not seek to elaborate on these disagreements, make the case for alternative approaches nor justify why approaches may differ.
 Doing so as part of a note, which is informed by multiple parties, would be complex and unlikely to be achievable in the limited time available.
 It also runs the risk of duplicating hearing statements or evidence already made through earlier representations.
-Where necessary participants have referred to the matters of agreement and disagreement in their respective Hearing Statements.
-Pegasus has a number of detailed reservations and these are set out in in more detail in an Appendix to their Hearing Statement under Matter 3. - 1.12 In line with the NPPF (Paragraph 159), noticeably the requirement to plan for housing needs for the HMA as a whole, the meeting did not discuss the policy distribution of housing requirements between the two districts.
+Where necessary participants have referred to the matters of agreement and disagreement in their respective Hearing Statements. - 1.12 In line with the NPPF (Paragraph 159), noticeably the requirement to plan for housing needs for the HMA as a whole, the meeting did not discuss the policy distribution of housing requirements between the two districts.
 A number of objections relate to the distribution of land for new housing between the two Council areas to meet these requirements.
 PBA's opinion is that this distribution is primarily a policy matter, although informed by the evidence, and so was not discussed at this technical meeting.